arjunnij/GameOfLife/README.md

 Implementation

 This implemenation was created uisng PyGame, a useful Python gaming library.
-A grid is represented by a pygame.Rect, and each cell is stored in a two-dimensional array.
+A grid is represented by a pygame.Rec, and each cell of the grid inherits from pygame.Rect and is stored in a two-dimensional array.
 If the user clicks on a specific cell before starting the simulation, it becomes "alive" using the pygame.colliderect method.
 Once the simulation has started, the cells are constantly iterated over and the state of the cell for the next iteration is recorded.
 The GUI is then updated once the logic has updated the internal state of each of the cells.
 This continues until the user presses the stop button.

 Installation